ampproject/amphtml/extensions/amp-3d-gltf/amp-3d-gltf.md

 ### Limitations

-Currently, only works with glTF 2.0.
+Currently only works with glTF 2.0.

 Unsupported features: